Buying a home is often the biggest purchase you can make in life

-When buying your next home, it's a good idea to have at least three non-negotiables in a home (e.g. number of bedrooms, the location, the right price) to keep your emotions in check.
+When buying your next home, it's a good idea to have at least three non-negotiables in a home (e.g. the number of bedrooms, the location, the right price) to help you avoid making an overly emotional decision.

 Just because a lender says you can borrow a certain amount doesn't mean you should be comfortable with spending that much.
-Don't rely on the lender to tell you how much you can afford to spend if you don't think you can comfortably repay that amount.
+Don't rely on the lender to tell you how much you can afford to spend if you don't think you can comfortably repay that amount of debt.